mrc-ide/conan/README.md

 ## Dependency resolution

 All the dependency resolution is done by [`pkgdepends`](https://r-lib.github.io/pkgdepends/).
 Use of the Remotes field in DESCRIPTION can create impossible installation situations, beware.
-In particular, if a package is intalled from a cran-like repo and also via a `Remotes:` field in a package you are installing via a remotes-style reference, then you will get a "conflict" from pkgdepends.
+In particular, if a package is installed from a CRAN-like repo and also via a `Remotes:` field in a package you are installing via a remotes-style reference, then you will get a "conflict" from pkgdepends.

 ## Installation